zhetai/social-media-agent/README.md

 ## Prompts

+This agent is setup to generate posts for LangChain, using LangChain products as context.
+To use the agent for your own use case, you should update the following prompts/prompt sections inside the [`prompts.ts`](./src/agents/generate-post/prompts.ts) file:

-- `business_context` - Context to be used when checking whether or not content is relevant to your business/use case.
+- `BUSINESS_CONTEXT` - Context to be used when checking whether or not content is relevant to your business/use case.
-- `few_shot_examples` - A list of examples of posts you'd like the agent to use as a guide when generating the final post.
+- `TWEET_EXAMPLES` - A list of examples of posts you'd like the agent to use as a guide when generating the final post.
-- `post_structure_instructions` - A set of structure instructions for the agent to follow when generating the final post.
+- `STRUCTURE_INSTRUCTIONS` - A set of structure instructions for the agent to follow when generating the final post.
-- `post_rules` - A set of general writing style/content guidelines for the agent to follow when generating a post.
+- `RULES` - A set of general writing style/content guidelines for the agent to follow when generating a post.